alchematik/athanor/docs/core_concepts/resources.md

 ## Attributes

-Attributes are read-only attributes of the resource.
-The value of these fields are not known until the blueprint that the resource belongs to is being evaluated.
+Attributes are read-only attributes of a resource.
+The value of these fields are not known until the blueprint is being evaluated.
 Using an attribute field of a resource as configuration for another resource may trigger an update, depending on if the value has changed since the last time the blueprint was evaluated.